Limited duration of studies

 Those admitted to Hanken between 2005-2014: you are allowed to be registered as absent during four terms.

-Those admitted to Hanken 2015 and later: you are allowed to be registered as absent during two terms, but a first-year student may register as absent for the first academic year for the following reasons only:
+Those admitted to Hanken 2015 and later: you are allowed to be registered as absent during two terms, but during your first academic year you may register as absent for the following reasons only:

 - military service (including Non-Military Service or Women's Voluntary Military Service);